-Relationship with the Graduate School

-Graduate School of Engineering

--• Dept. of Material Chemistry
+Dept. of Material Chemistry

 Dept. of Energy and Hydrocarbon Chemistry

-Undergraduate -• Dept. of Molecular Engineering
+Dept. of Molecular Engineering

-School of Industrial Chemistry Dept. of Polymer Chemistry
+Dept. of Polymer Chemistry

 Dept. of Synthetic Chemistry and Biological Chemistry

--• Dept. of Chemical Engineering
+Dept. of Chemical Engineering

 Graduate School of Energy Science

 Graduate School of Global Environmental Studies